Pat McDonald (actress): Early professional career

+Her role's in theatre started to become prominent in the 1940s with productions like '"The Housemaster", even though. she would later primarily concentrate on radio and then television, she remained active in the theatre genre her entire life including a stage version of Steel Magnolias.

-Number 96 and Sons and Daughters
+TV series: Number 96 and Sons and Daughters

 McDonald was best-known for two long-running soap opera roles.
 She was cast by David Sale as comical malaproping gossip Dorrie Evans in the popular serial Number 96 in 1972, after she had previously appeared in a similar production written by Sale, McDonald was only aged in her early 50's when she started in the role, and he had envisioned the character of "Dorrie" to be played by a much older lady, however stated she fitted the role perfectly, she reprised the role for the feature film version.

 She subsequently played Aunty Fiona Thompson in Sons and Daughters between 1981 and 1987.
 She was featured in both shows throughout their entire run, about five and a half years in each case.

 Awards

-McDonald won four Logie awards, including the 1974 Gold Logie, for her work on Number 96.
+McDonald won four Logie awards, including the 1974 Gold Logie, for her work on Number 96. as Australia's most popular female television personality in 1974.